 Children: Coconut oil is POSSIBLY SAFE when applied to the skin for about one month.
 There's not enough reliable information to know if coconut oil is safe for children when taken by mouth as a medicine.

 High cholesterol: Coconut oil contains a type of fat that can increase cholesterol levels.
 Regularly eating meals containing coconut oil can increase levels of "bad" low-density lipoprotein cholesterol.
 This might be a problem for people who already have high cholesterol.

 We currently have no information for COCONUT OIL Interactions.

 The following dose has been studied in scientific research:

 APPLIED TO THE SKIN:

-- For eczema: 10 mL of virgin coconut oil has been applied to most body surfaces in two divided doses daily for 8 weeks.
+- For eczema (atopic dermatitis): 10 mL of virgin coconut oil has been applied to most body surfaces in two divided doses daily for 8 weeks.